 Membership in the Club may be terminated by:

-Any member may be suspended by a two-thirds vote of the Board of Directors for conduct to the detriment of the Club.
-Upon written notice of pending suspension, the member shall be offered reasonable opportunity to be heard, in person or through a representative, by the Board of Directors concerning the alleged misconduct.
-The Board of Directors may thereafter suspend the member for a definite time, terminate the pending suspension, or expel the member.
+Any member may be suspended by a majority vote of the Executive Council for conduct to the detriment of the Club.
+Upon written notice of pending suspension, the member shall be offered reasonable opportunity to be heard, in person or through a representative, by the Executive Council concerning the alleged misconduct.
+The Executive Council may thereafter suspend the member for a definite time, terminate the pending suspension, or expel the member.
 Suspensions of active and associate members are also applicable to family-active and family-associate members.
 Any suspension can be appealed to the general membership which shall either uphold or repeal such suspension by a majority vote.

 Members in good standing shall be constituted by payment of PCA National Club dues and approval of the national organization.